Exact orbifold fillings of contact manifolds: Exact orbifolds

 \subsection{Preliminary on orbifolds}

-Originally, an orbifold was defined as a paracompact Hausdorff space which is locally modeled on $\RR^n/G$, where $G\subset \Diff(\RR^n)$ is a finite group.
-Such an object is now referred to as a \emph{reduced}, or \emph{effective}, orbifold.
-Using orbifolds defined with such local charts, Chen--Ruan initiated the mathematical study of the string theory of orbifolds, namely they introduced a new cohomology theory of orbifolds \cite{CheRua01} as well as the corresponding quantum cohomology of orbifolds, or more generally, the Gromov-Witten invariants of orbifolds \cite{CheRua04}.
+Originally, orbifolds were defined as paracompact Hausdorff spaces which are locally modeled on quotients of the form $\RR^n/G$, where $G\subset \Diff(\RR^n)$ is a finite group.
+Such objects are now referred to as \emph{reduced}, or \emph{effective}, orbifolds.
+Using orbifolds defined with such local charts, Chen--Ruan initiated the mathematical study of the string theory of orbifolds, namely they introduced a new cohomology theory of orbifolds \cite{CheRua01} as well as the corresponding orbifold quantum cohomology, or more generally, the Gromov-Witten invariants of orbifolds \cite{CheRua04}.
 In \cite{Moerdijk97}, Moerdijk--Pronk showed that effective orbifolds can be described using effective proper \'etale Lie groupoids.

 Nowadays, the groupoidal definition of orbifolds is considered as the ``right" definition, because it has the advantage of including non-reduced orbifolds and provides a better framework to describe the (bi)category of orbifolds.
 In this paper, we will also adopt the groupoidal perspective.
 Some of the best references on groupoidal orbifolds are \cite{Ruan07, Moerdijk01}.
 We will also often refer to \cite{polyfold}, since it contains detailed proofs of many basic properties of groupoidal orbifolds\footnote{\cite{polyfold} is phrased in sc-calculus and M-polyfolds, but it specializes to the finite dimensional Lie groupoid setting that we consider here.}.